JASON KARP, PhD | Chief Running Officer

 After four years in college working in the biomechanics laboratory at Penn State University with the professors and graduate students, I continued my education in Canada before coming back to the U.S. I went on to study muscle fiber recruitment patterns during eccentric contractions, metabolic causes of fatigue during exercise, nutritional strategies for post-workout recovery, and the relationship between breathing and stride rate in runners.
 Over the years, I have been most interested in the outermost limits of human physical performance.

 After completing my PhD in 2007, I took the road less traveled by PhDs and moved to San Diego, California, where I didn't know anyone, instead of pursuing a university faculty position.
 There's something about the palm trees and runner-friendly climate that have kept my attention, because I have been living there ever since.
 It was hard, at first, to build a career alone, but I believed in myself and, perhaps arrogantly, believed there will always be an opportunity for someone with a PhD.
 Having received the IDEA National Personal Trainer of the Year award in 2011 and the President's Council on Fitness, Sports & Nutrition Community Leadership award in 2014 and 2019, I figured I must be doing something right.

 It didn't take long working in the fitness industry to notice that despite running being the most popular, primal, and effective exercise, it is largely neglected in the industry.
 So I decided to create a running certification program—REVO₂LUTION RUNNING™—for fitness professionals and coaches.

 In the three-year interim between completing my master's degree and starting my PhD, I figured I should put my college English minor to use and started writing articles for fitness and coaching trade magazines.
 That grew to articles in national consumer magazines and eventually to books.
-I'm proud to have authored more than 400 published articles and eight books.
+I'm proud to have authored more than 400 published articles and 11 books.
 My best-known titles include The Inner Runner, Run Your Fat Off, and Running a Marathon For Dummies.